 We were reading Prosper Mérimée’s Colomba (or at least I think it was Colomba), but today I don’t remember in the least what the story is about.
 And still I had to teach it myself when I substituted for one term in Helsingborg lycée for girls in the fall of 1957, teaching French and Swedish.
 I had no say in the choice of book to read with the class, and so I was stuck with Colomba.

 We referred to our teachers by their last names only, when talking about them, which John finds very odd.
-No Mrs or Miss or Mr. Until the day of the baccalauréat, or maybe rather at the big party we held for all our teachers in a restaurant outside of Malmö, with sketches, singing and good food, when we were officially told that now we should say ‘du’ to them, and use first names.
+No Mrs or Miss or Mr. Until the day of the baccalauréat this wenr on, or maybe rather at the big dinner party we held for all our teachers in a very nice restaurant outside of Malmö, with sketches, singing and good food, when we were officially told that now we should say ‘du’ to them, and use first names.

-There were also morning prayers both in grade school and in secondary school.
-Listening to a brief sermon and hymn singing.
-A girl in my class played the organ while we all sang from our hymn books.
+One more thing that today seems medieval was the morning prayers both in grade school and in secondary scholo (which I call lycée since it has very little in common with U.S. high school).
+Listening to a brief sermon and then hymn singing.
+A girl in my class played the organ on the balcony of the auditorium, while we all sang from our hymn books.
 Oh my god!
 What a backward era this was.
 Did they do the same in Germany I wonder, a country that influenced our culture so very heavily?
 Or were Nazi morning assemblies exclusively dedicated to patriotic lecturing and singing?
 Very likely.